How to order professional translations using Localize's network of professional translators

 We recommend setting a recurring calendar event to order your translations at least every 2 weeks, or when you do any large changes to your content.

 - The frequency that you order translations depends on how often your content changes.

 - You will be notified via email when new content is found by Localize.

 You can give permission for placing orders to another team member by modifying their project permissions.

 - Click the Manage Access button for the team member in the manage team page.

 - Check the box next to the Order permission in the appropriate projects.

-If you have team members or translators on staff fluent in the languages you're ordering, we recommend enabling the In-Progress Workflow to quality check the translations coming back from 3rd-party vendors.
+If you have team members or translators on staff fluent in the languages you're ordering, we recommend enabling the Translation QA Workflow to quality check the translations coming back from 3rd-party vendors.